webstp/extension-manager/README.md

 Open up VS Code and then hit `F1` and type ext, select install and then type `Extension Manager`. hit enter and reload the window to enable the extensions.

-## Usage
+## Settings
-In your settings.json file you can include the following configuration `publisher.extension`.
+In your settings file you can include a list of extension that you wish to be installed
 ##### settings.json
 ```
 {